united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/benthos-umh.md

 ## What can I do with it?

-Benthos UMH offers some benefits over mainline Benthos, including:
+Benthos UMH offers some benefits, including:

 - **Management Console integration**: Configure and deploy any number of Benthos UMH instances directly from the Management Console.